ember-learn/builds/README.md

 This app is used for the Builds page at [http://emberjs.com/builds/](http://emberjs.com/builds/).

+**NOTE** This application has been merged into https://github.com/ember-learn/ember-website.

 ## Prerequisites

 You will need the following things properly installed on your computer.